 Approach

-The programme takes an approach to expanding and systematizing innovations that were successfully piloted during emergencies and testing new ideas (eg. youth innovation lab, financing), based on lessons learned and policy accelerators.
-The programme will provide policy support and utilise research, analysis, monitoring and evaluation to support evidence-based programming, while leveraging new technologies and supporting the digitization of data systems.
-The programme connects mutually reinforcing interventions, encouraging for example the access of socially excluded households to pilot programmes that integrate social protection and skills development in order to reduce vulnerabilities and create opportunities for socio-economic inclusion
+The joint programme will be expanding and systematizing innovations that were successfully piloted during recent emergencies (e.g., digitization of registration processes, online learning opportunities, use of two-way communication tools for enhanced accountability of interventions) and testing new ideas (e.g., youth innovation lab, financing), based on lessons learned and policy accelerators identified in each country to support “quick wins”.
+The joint programme will provide policy support and utilise research, analysis, monitoring and evaluation to support evidence-based programming, while leveraging new technologies and supporting the digitization of data systems.

 Quick facts